ArcticZeroo/carabiner/README.md

 * frozor-websocket
     * frozor-logger

-If you aren't a fan of frozor-logger (which is understandable, it needs a rewrite and I made it specifically for my own uses), just modify frozor-websocket to use a different module, or have frozor-logger return a different module's exports.
+If you aren't a fan of frozor-logger, just modify frozor-websocket to use a different module, or have frozor-logger return a different module's exports.

 Usage:
 ```$xslt